|

 - 12 Jan 1882 In the superior court yesterday a divorce was granted to Annie McGroery from her husband Michael McGroery.
 (FWDG)

 - 14 Jan 1882 The divorce case brought by Caroline Samse against William Samse, in the curcuit court was tried this morning and a decree of divorce was granted the petitioner.
 The proof was to the effect that they have been married twelve years, and that there were no heirs or heirs appparent of said marriage.
-The defendant owned and operated a canal boat on the Wabash & Erie canal, and was captain of the same; that a cook was a necessary part of the boat's crew, and one Mrs. Johnson was employed in that capacity; that the crew ccupied sleeping aprtments in the bow of the boat, while the captain and cook occupied th stern, that the captain piloted the cook to temperance meetings and to differect places of enterrainment, and that the plainriff was never within hailing sight.
+The defendant owned and operated a canal boat on the Wabash & Erie canal, and was captain of the same; that a cook was a necessary part of the boat's crew, and one Mrs. Johnson was employed in that capacity; that the crew occupied sleeping apartments in the bow of the boat, while the captain and cook occupied th stern, that the captain piloted the cook to temperance meetings and to differect places of enterrainment, and that the plainriff was never within hailing sight.
 (FWDN)

 - 30 Jan 1882 Harriet A. Blynn has sued for a divorce from William G. Blynn in the circuit court.
 Petitioner represents that she was married to defendant at Ashland, Ohio, October 13, 1868, and two children are living the issue of said marriage.
 The complaint says that defendant has filed to provide for support of plaintiff or her children of more than three years past; that he resided at Obelin, O., with his mother, and is addicted to the inordinate use of opium which incapacitates him for business of any king.
 Therefore she sues for an absolute divorce and the custody of her two children, Kitty and Blanche.
 (FWS) [Case File]